-Our initial interest in beginning this program was to benefit the children in the Hopewell neighborhood (the neighborhood of G.O.D.
-Int'l headquarters).
+Our initial interest in beginning this program was to benefit the children in the Hopewell neighborhood.
 We met and grew in relationship with many of these kids through our summer program, Camp Skillz.
 CASE became a way to continue giving opportunities to this same group of kids throughout the year.
 In 2013, we began the program serving 12 kids at one site.
 Now, in our 5th year, we have expanded our program to 5 different sites, serving 80 students from DuPont Hadley Middle, Dupont Tyler Middle, and Donelson Middle.
-One of our new sites, ArtLab, is dedicated to creative and performance arts.